AI Governance

 - Standardized output: consistent structure, naming, and reviewable changes.

-Skills are layered:
+Core instructions are layered:

 Hard Gates